Merzasphor/MWSE/docs/source/types/niPickRecord.md

 ### `object`

+*Read-only*.
 The object of the record.

 **Returns**: